464squad/IEL/README.md

 ### Class attendance

-**Attendance is a graded component of this class**, and students are required to attend all lectures to fully benefit from the delivered material and peer discussion.
+**Attendance is not a graded component of this class**, but students are required to attend all lectures to fully benefit from the delivered material and peer discussion.
+There will be in-class time for projects to help students full benefit from instructor and peer time.

 ### Course readings